willyrgray/MgCaRB/README.md

 The citation for MgCaRBv1 is Gray and Evans, 2019, Paleoceanography and Paleoclimatology.

-A Matlab script is available from David Evans' GitHub page.
+A Matlab script is available from https://github.com/dbjevans/MgCaRB.

 References